OliverKTH/Forcething.py-Linus/README.md

 🦾 **About Forcething Speed:**

-*Forcething Speed* is a smart and cost-effective training device designed to offer real-time tracking of exercise performance.
-The system allows users to replace an entire stack of gym weights with one compact piece of equipment, saving time, space, and money.
+*Forcething Speed* is a smart and cost-effective training device designed to offer continous tracking of exercise performance.
+The system allows users to replace expensive professional equipment with an affordeble option.
+This product and others like it can substitute coaches and cameras with personal equipment that the users can monitor themself.
 The core feature of the device is the ability to monitor speed, providing users with valuable feedback on their training, whether they are focusing on strength training or explosive exercises like sprinting.

-By leveraging an AC-DC motor and O-Drive system, the device measures force and speed during workouts and displays this data on a screen in real time.
+By leveraging a motor and an O-Drive system, the device measures force and speed during workouts and displays this data on a computer screen for the user to monitor.
 The goal is to enhance workout efficiency and give athletes the tools to track their performance without the high cost of traditional equipment.

 ---

 🛠️ **Design:**

 The *Forcething Speed* system is designed with simplicity and functionality in mind.
 It integrates:
-- **AC-DC motor** to drive force and speed measurements.
+- **AC or DC motor** to drive force and speed measurements.
 - **O-Drive system** for precision tracking of exercises.
-- **Real-time feedback** for athletes to monitor speed, force, and weight lifted.
+- **Continous feedback** for athletes to monitor speed, force, and weight lifted.
-- **Compact design** that eliminates the need for large gym equipment, making it ideal for versatile use in various exercises, from weight lifting to sprint training.
+- **Compact design** that eliminates the need for large or expensive training equipment, making it ideal for versatile use in various exercises, from weight lifting to sprint training.

 This user-friendly design supports a wide range of exercises, allowing athletes to focus on maximizing their performance.